mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 }
 ```

-Only relevent, non-empty elements ("porperties" in JSON lingo) should to be included in each request.
-A `description` element with an empty value (`""`) would imply that it should be erased. _Gateways_ are not responsible for maintaing any information about the state of the core across connection sessions, other than their login credentials.
+Only relevant, non-empty elements ("properties" in JSON lingo) should to be included in each request.
+A `description` element with an empty value (`""`) would imply that it should be erased. _Gateways_ are not responsible for maintaining any information about the state of the core across connection sessions, other than their login credentials.
 Every time a `gateway` connects to the core, it should send complete information about itself and its _devices_ to the core as if it had never connected before.
 The core will match `gateways`, `devices`, and features across sessions by their `id` values.

 It may seem odd that `gateways` holds an array.
-This is done monstly for consistancy with the other root-level elements.
+This is done mostly for consistency with the other root-level elements.
 In some cases, however, it may make sense for multiple software _gateways_ to share a single WebSocket connection and thus a single set of authentication credentials.
 For example, a hardware device that is able to connect to ZigBee and Z-Wave _devices_ may want to define those protocols as separate _gateways_ but share a single registration flow, share a single set of credentials, and use a single WebSocket connection.

 ### `gateways`